We’re Bringing Justice-Centered Storytelling to TUBI

-All five films were produced by formerly incarcerated leaders trained through Represent Justice’s Ambassador Program, an initiative designed to equip system-impacted leaders with the creative and technical skills needed to produce films and lead impact campaigns to advocate against mass incarceration and advance change within the legal justice system.
+All five films were produced by formerly incarcerated leaders trained through our Ambassador Program.
+The program equips system-impacted leaders with the creative and technical skills needed to produce films and lead impact campaigns to advocate against mass incarceration and advance change within the legal justice system.

 Los Angeles County has the largest juvenile justice system in the country, and for too long, Black and brown youth in Los Angeles have been shuttled into a system that looks to cages over care.
 Represent Justice Ambassador Kent Mendoza was one of those young people, and now works to make sure our kids won’t face a similar fate.
 A Million Dollar Cage, produced by Kent, follows his journey as he fights to transform L.A.
 County’s youth justice system and create alternatives to incarceration.